oxidane/tmuxomatic/README.md

 	1111111111111111111111111000000000000
 	1111111111111111111111111000000000000

 There are only two commands left to complete this.
 And two ways to do it: one uses `split` and `break`, the other uses `break` and `join`.
-We'll use break and join, because split is shown in the second demonstration.
+We'll use break and join, because split is shown in the next demonstration.

 So let's `break` pane `0` into a grid, `3` panes wide by `5` panes high.
 For readability, we'll make use of the optional parameter so that new panes to start at `A`.